 \item The derived subgroup $[G_I,G_I]$ also acts without fixed points on $I$.

 \end{enumerate} \end{lem}

-\begin{proof} Write $I=(c,d)$ for a non-empty open subinterval.
+\begin{proof} Write $I=(c,d)\subseteq X$ for a non-empty open subinterval.
 Fix $x, y\in I$ and assume, say, that $x<y$.
 Since the subgroup $G_{(c, y)} \subseteq G_I$ has no fixed point in $(c, y)$, there exist elements $g\in G_{(c, y)}$ such that $g(x)$ is arbitrarily close to $y$.
 Thus the $G_I$-orbit of $x$ accumulates at $y$.
 By a symmetric argument, the same holds if $y<x$.
 Since $x$ and $y$ are arbitrary, this shows that every $G_I$-orbit in $I$ is dense in $I$.
-Finally if $[G_I,G_I]$ admits fixed points, its set of fixed points is closed and $G_I$-invariant and thus by minimality of the action of $G_I$ we deduce that $[G_I,G_I]$ is trivial, and therefore that $G_I$ is abelian and conjugate to a group of translations.
-This is not possible since the action of $G_I$ on $I$ is micro-supported. \qedhere
+Finally if $[G_I,G_I]$ admits fixed points in $I$, its set of fixed points is closed and $G_I$-invariant; by minimality of the action of $G_I$ on $I$, we deduce that $[G_I,G_I]$ is trivial, and so $G_I$ is abelian (conjugate on $I$ to a group of translations).
+This is not possible, since the action of $G_I$ on $I$ is micro-supported. \qedhere \end{proof}